 Paul serves as Executive Vice President for Futures, a national consulting firm in special education.
 Paul has worked as Superintendent of Bisbee USD, & Vice-Supt. of Pendergast ED & Tombstone USD, as well as special education teacher in Sierra Vista Public Schools.

-Josh teaches physical education at Crockett Elementary in Balsz SD, and is 2018 Arizona Teacher of the Year.
+Josh teaches physical education at Esperanza Prep in the Maricopa County Regional School District.
+Previously, he taught physical education at Crockett Elementary in Balsz SD.
+Josh is a National Board Certified Teacher, and was 2018 Arizona Teacher of the Year.

 Jen Reeves @UofA

 Jen served as Associate Research Scientist at University of Arizona for 18 years, where she wrote >$200M in grants.
-Jen served as Principal Investigator of what became the Empower Youth Health Programs (EYHP).
+Jen served as Principal Investigator of Partners for Healthy Promises, and also developed the Empower Youth Health Programs (EYHP).
 She worked for 20 years as a bilingual PE teacher in Avondale and Tucson.
 Jen won a national SHAPE America Award.